TMIP-code/OceanTransportMatrixBuilder.jl/README.md

-This code is © Benoît Pasquier (2024), and it is made available under the MIT license enclosed with the software.
+This code is © Benoît Pasquier (2024) and contributors, and it is made available under the MIT license enclosed with the software.

 Over and above the legal restrictions imposed by this license, if you use this software for an academic publication then you are obliged to provide proper attribution.
 This can be to this code directly,